Pandemic, Problems at Pemex Suggest a Rethink of Mexico’s Energy Strategy

 You say you want a revolution…

+While the current administration asserts that empowering state-owned enterprises is in the best interests of Mexican people, Pemex’s losses and debts suggest otherwise.
 In this context, the government has not shown any sign of changing the course of Pemex’s original business plan or its risky bets to develop refining infrastructure.

 Still, the government has reiterated its promise to achieve the clean energy milestone by 2024 and to respect the existing private operations.
 However, the way forward is still unclear as the government hasn’t given any indications of accelerating this agenda with concrete measures.
 To the contrary, in practice it continues to defund and undermine the regulatory bodies whose mandate is to keep on track the commitments from the private sector in strategic areas such as energy.

+The Mexican government should be open about the tradeoffs of bailing out Pemex, especially given citizens’ demands for this government to represent a break from the approach of past administrations.
 The secretary of finance should clearly explain the policy of betting on increased oil production and how the government will be able to do so without risking taxpayers’ money.

 Alonso Hidalgo is a Latin America officer at the Natural Resource Governance Institute (NRGI).

-Image credits: top: "Gulf Of Mexico - Drillers" (CC BY-NC-ND 2.0) by Adventures of KM&G-Morris; middle: "La Ventosa, Oaxaca" (CC BY-NC-SA 2.0) by arellano81366
+Image credits: top: "Gulf Of Mexico - Drillers" (CC BY-NC-ND 2.0) by Adventures of KM&G-Morris; middle: "La Ventosa, Oaxaca" (CC BY-NC-SA 2.0) by arellano81366.